 We have been delivering this food to several families in the township each week.
-We pick up the food on Wednesday mornings, sort, package, and deliver it.
+We pick up the food on Tuesday and Thursday mornings, sort, package, and deliver it.
 We could use some additional help with this so we can rotate.
 Please let Emma Palmer, Cathy Brown, or Barbara Truscinski know if you can help.

 During the summer months, the Master Gardeners and some others from our Community Garden donated more than 800 pounds of fresh produce, which we also distributed to the community.

 We have also donated food to our seniors in our community.

-In addition, in November the Millstone Township Cub Scouts “scouted for food” and donated more than 1,000 pounds of non-perishable goods to our church, which has allowed us to set up a food pantry at the Ministry Center.
+In addition, in November the Millstone Township Cub Scouts “scouted for food” and donated more than 1,000 pounds of non-perishable goods to our church, which has allowed us to continue stocking our food pantry at the Ministry Center.

-We are now offering this food to needy people in our community.
-The pantry at the Ministry Center is open on the second and fourth Saturday morning each month from 10:00 am until noon beginning on January 21st.
-If people are in need and cannot come at that time, they can call the church office (732-446-2300) to schedule an Appointment.
+We are offering this food to needy people in our community and surrounding area.
+The pantry at the Ministry Center is open on the second and fourth Saturday morning each month from 10:00 am until noon If people are in need and cannot come at that time, they can call the church office (732-446-2300) to schedule an Appointment.

-We have been serving several local people already and hope to expand as the word gets out.
+We have been serving several local people already and continue to expand as the word gets out.
 There was an article in the Millstone Examiner and it is posted on Facebook and our website.

 We are in need of volunteers to man the pantry and help keep things organized.
 Please contact Barbara Truscinski if you can help out on a Saturday morning for 2 hours.

 We are asking for donations of the following non-perishable foods that need replenishing: